pay-theory/pay-theory-docs/OVERVIEW/CHECKOUT_BUTTON.md

 <script src="https://PARTNER.sdk.STAGE.com/index.js"></script>
 ```

-## Step 2: Add Pay Theory Elements to DOM
+## Step 2: Add Pay Theory Element to your HTML

-You need to add the Pay Theory elements to your DOM.
-You can place this elements anywhere in your DOM and the SDK will place the button in the correct place.
+You need to add the Pay Theory elements to your HTML.
+You can place this elements anywhere in your HTML and the SDK will place the button in the correct place.

 ```html
 <div id="pay-theory-checkout-button"></div>